falconmick/tdd-demo/packages/slide/slides.md

 <v-drag pos="'dragons'"><h1>Here be Dragons</h1></v-drag>

 <!--
-The only thing to keep in mind here is even though these frameworks do have some support for classes, they are limited and a lot of the time a mock around a class will fail.
+The only thing to keep in mind here is even though these frameworks do have some support for classes in languages like C#, they are limited and a lot of the time a mock around a class will fail.
 It is for this reason that when using lots of mocking you tend to also need to be stricter with the separation of logic to data and also the usage of adapters on third party code.
 -->